EdAlegrid/m2m-api/Readme.md

   // or use the shorthand api below which is the same as above

   client.watchData({id:deviceId, channel:channel-name}, (data) => {
-    // data is the value of 'channel' data source console.log(data);
+    console.log(data);
   });